 You can find out more about box turtle food in our article “What do box turtles eat?”

-One of the most common problems for eastern box turtles in captivity is respiratory disease.
+One of the most common problems for eastern box turtles in captivity is a respiratory disease.
 Runny or clogged nostrils, wheezing, labored breeding, and foaming around the nostrils and mouth are signs of respiratory illness in the eastern box turtle.

 Respiratory problems is often a sign of the environment being too dry for the pet.
 Out indoor climate is often much too dry for an eastern box turtle.
 Keeping the substrate moist enough, giving the turtle a big water tray and using a humidifier in the room where the turtle lives can help.
 As always, you need to mimic the natural climate of the eastern box turtle.